mad-lab-fau/NilsPodLib/README.md

 # Installation

+Navigate to  the folder which contains "setup.py" and run:

-Use `pip install . ` for first installation
+`pip install . ` for first installation

-Use `pip install . --upgrade ` to update to lastest Version
+`pip install . --upgrade ` to update to lastest Version